pragtical/scm/README.md

 This plugin provides base functionality that allows you to easily add support for any source control management system while saving you from having to re-implement editor integration.
-It uses Lite XL `process` api to allow async calling of the SCM binaries.
+It uses Pragtical `process` api to allow async calling of the SCM binaries.

 You can easily implement your own SCM backend by extending `plugins.scm.backend`,